WyriHaximus/awesome-phpstorm/README.md

 A curated list of amazingly awesome PHPStorm plugins, resources and other shiny things sorted by category and alphabet.
 Commercial/payed plugins will be marked with a 💶 behind the name.

+## Blogs

+* [PHP Annotated Monthly](https://blog.jetbrains.com/phpstorm/category/php-annotated-monthly/) - Monthly blog about interesting and educational things in the world of PHP by Jetbrains' [@GeeH](https://github.com/GeeH).

 ## Plugins

 ### Code Quality